kurteulau/AB_Testing/README.md

 ## `Repo Organization`

-Project was completed in `R` using `.Rmd` files.
+All analysis was conducted in `R` using various statistical libraries such as `data.table`, `sandwich`, `tidyverse`, `lmtest`, and `stargazer`.
+.
 All code and written works have been redacted for privacy.

 * **`generate_messages`**: code to create daily reminder messages, which were fed into CRM messaging platform.